nyfix/OZ/examples/Readme.md

 connection | Encapsulates both the transport and payload bridge libraries. session | Encapsulates a callback thread, and is implemented using mamaQueue and mamaDispatcher. publisher | Thin wrapper over mamaPublisher subscriber | Thin wrapper over mamaSubscription.
-Supports only basic (not market-data) subscriptions. subscriberEvents | Declares callback functions for subscription events. timer | Encapsulates a mamaTimer object. timerEvents | Declares callback functions for timer events.
+Supports two flavors (regex and hierarchical) of wildcard subscriptions. subscriberEvents | Declares callback functions for subscription events. timer | Encapsulates a mamaTimer object. timerEvents | Declares callback functions for timer events.